 Search Warrants in the Northern Territory

 Search warrants are documents issued by justices under various pieces of legislation which grant police the right to search a person or a property for evidence of crimes.
-In the Northern Territory, these search warrants are normally issued under the Police Administration Act.
+In the Northern Territory, search warrants are usually issued under the Police Administration Act.

 In some circumstances, the police can search a person or a place without the need for a warrant if a detection dog senses the odour of a “dangerous thing” on a person (either on them or within their immediate control) or from a place.
 Police also have the power, as in other states and the ACT, to execute urgent searches under ss 119 and 119AA of the Police Administration Act.
 This can relate generally to people and places, and more specifically to unlawful offensive items (such as weapons, explosives or ammunition) found on a person or in a place.